MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

     ```Bash
     pip install --upgrade azure-quantum
     ```
+### Update the azure-quantum package with Qiskit support

+The azure-quantum Python package includes optional support for creating and submitting Qiskit circuits to Azure Quantum.
+When you install the azure-quantum package with Qiskit support, it installs the latest version of Qiskit , which may cause issues with an existing Qiskit environment.
+To ensure a stable development environment, we recommend creating a virtual Python environment and installing azure-quantum there.

+To create a virtual Python environment and install azure-quantum with Qiskit support:
+1. Create a local folder, for example *C:\qiskit10-env*.
+1. Run `venv` with the path to the folder

+    ```dos
+    python3 -m venv C:\qiskit10-env
+    ```

+1. Activate the environment.

+    ```dos
+    C:\qiskit10-env\activate.bat
+    ```

+1. Run `pip list` and you can see that only the core packages are installed in the new environment.
+1. To install the azure-quantum package, run

+    ```dos
+    pip install azure-quantum[qiskit]
+    ```
+1. Install any other packages that you used in your previous environment as needed.
+You can run `pip list` in each environment to compare packages and versions.

+> [!NOTE]
+> See [Qiskit 1.0 packaging changes](https://docs.quantum.ibm.com/api/migration-guides/qiskit-1.0-installation#qiskit-10-packaging-changes) for more information on package compatibility.

+> [!NOTE]
+> You can also open your virtual environment in VS Code.
+From the **View** menu, select **Command Palette** > **Python: Create Environment** > **venv**.
+In the lower right, select **Open Folder...** and select the environment folder you created earlier.
+For more information on using environments in VS Code, see [Python environments in VS Code](https://code.visualstudio.com/docs/python/environments).

 ## Update the Azure CLI quantum extension

 1. Update or install the latest Azure CLI `quantum` extension.